Plattsburgh and the North Country

 The greatest number of Plattsburgh students come from three major New York regions - the Greater Metropolitan area (Long Island, Westchester, and Rockland counties), the North Country, and the Greater Capital District.
 While four percent of the students come from other states such as Vermont, New Jersey, Connecticut, Pennsylvania, Maine, Florida and New Hampshire, more than seven percent come to SUNY Plattsburgh from such countries as Japan, Canada, China, India, Nepal, Tanzania, South Korea, and Vietnam.

 SUNY Plattsburgh is accredited by the Middle States Commission on Higher Education (MSCHE).
-Reaccreditation was awarded for ten years in June 2012 and the next site visit will occur in spring 2022.
+Reaccreditation was awarded for eight years in June 2022, with the next site visit scheduled for spring 2030.
 The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).
 The institution is authorized by the Board of Regents of the University of the State of New York and has been a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) since 2017.
 Many academic programs at SUNY Plattsburgh hold subject- specific accreditation or certification including:

-- Business by the Association to Advance Collegiate Schools of Business (AACSB International), next review Spring 2022.
+- Business by the Association to Advance Collegiate Schools of Business (AACSB International), next review 2026-2027.